A Note from Jodee to Adult Survivors of Bullying

 - If you’re a married Adult Survivor of Peer Abuse or in a committed relationship, talk about it with your significant other and make sure to include this aspect of your past in any couples counseling sessions.

 - If you’re debating whether or not to attend a school reunion, remember that the only way to overcome a fear is to face it.
-Try and go with a safe person who understands your fears and is there to support you.
+Try to go with a safe person who understands your fears and is there to support you.

 - If you’re a parent, pay attention to how you react to any bullying situation with your child and be aware that you don’t want to blur the line between your past and their present.
 You may need therapy to help you keep that line clearly defined.
 The same applies with your students if you’re an educator.